 How can fault be relevant in a divorce in Providence Family Court?

-The RI domestic court may review these factors set forth in the law, to determine equitable assignment of the property: a) The length of the marriage b) The conduct of the parties during the marriage c) The contribution of each of the parties during the marriage in the acquisition, preservation or appreciation in value of their respective estates d) The contribution and services of either party as a homemaker e) The health and age of the parties f) The amount and sources of income of each of the parties g) The occupation and employ-ability of each of the parties h) The opportunity of each party for future acquisition of capital assets and income.
+The RI Family Court may review the factors set forth in the law, to determine equitable assignment of the property: a) The length of the marriage b) The conduct of the parties during the marriage c) The contribution of each of the parties during the marriage in the acquisition, preservation or appreciation in value of their respective estates d) The contribution and services of either party as a homemaker e) The health and age of the parties f) The amount and sources of income of each of the parties g) The occupation and employ-ability of each of the parties h) The opportunity of each party for future acquisition of capital assets and income.
 These factors are among other factors in R.I.G.L.
 15-5-16.1.

 RI equitable distribution law- the RI Family Court may consider any factor

 The RI equitable distribution law specifically declares that the RI Family Court may consider any factor which the court so expressly finds to be just and proper.
 Please note that in many cases the parties decide to divide the property 50% to the wife and 50% to the husband.
 One of the most important factors the judge will look at in granting the husband or wife a disproportionate share of the marital assets is if the other party cheated, was emotionally or physically abusive or had substantial drug and alcohol problems.